Creating a Daily Summer Schedule for kids and tweens is a great way for keeping them focused while out of school.

 Daily Summer Schedule For Kids and Teens

-I’ve updated the schedule as they have grown into pre-teens and even the color change was a request this year.
+I’ve updated our routine as they have grown into pre-teens and even the color change was a request this year.

 This post contains some affiliate links for your convenience (it means if you click on a link and make a purchase I will earn a small commission.
 It will not cost you a penny more).

 The most important reason to keep a summer schedule for kids is that they thrive with consistency.
 Consistency allows children to know what to expect throughout their day.

 My girls love knowing what is expected of them and what they are to do next throughout their day.

 Plus, they are used to having a schedule or routine.
 When they go to school I can guarantee they have a set routine they follow every day in their classroom.